 How to do print screen in Mac OS X

 Yesterday, i wanted to do a print screen in Mac OS X but there is not print screen button in Mac keyboard :p This is the first time i use Mac machine.
-So i ask one of my friend to teach me how to do screen capture in Mac OS X.
+So i ask one of my friend to teach me how to do print screen in Mac OS X.

 • Switch to the screen that you wan to to do screen capture